Word-level Annotation of GDPR Transparency Compliance in Privacy Policies using Large Language Models: Approach

 \subsection{Data Preprocessing}

-Accurately and efficiently generating annotations at scale using LLMs presents several challenges beyond the context window limitations discussed above, making pre-processing a crucial step.
-While the GDPR provides detailed obligations for data controllers, it does not mandate a uniform structure for privacy policies.
-Although initiatives such as the Platform for Privacy Preferences (P3P) Project~\cite{cranor2003p3p} and the Data Privacy Vocabularies and Controls Community Group (DPVCG)~\cite{pandit2019creating} advocate for standardised, machine-readable privacy policy formats, in practice, privacy policies vary significantly in layout, verbosity, and structure.
+Effective large-scale annotation requires more than managing context length, as it also depends on clean, well-structured inputs.

-Furthermore, privacy policies published on the Web are typically embedded within HTML documents, often surrounded by extraneous elements such as headers, footers, navigation bars, and advertisements.
-These irrelevant segments must be identified and removed to isolate the privacy policy content.
-Additional challenges arise due to website misconfigurations, such as broken links redirecting users to generic landing pages rather than the intended privacy policy.
+Despite initiatives advocating for standardised, machine-readable formats~\cite{cranor2003p3p, pandit2019creating}, privacy policies vary significantly in structure and are typically embedded in noisy HTML documents with extraneous elements such as navigation menus, footers, or advertisements.
+Additional challenges arise due to misconfigured websites, such as broken links redirecting users to generic landing pages rather than the intended privacy policy.

-To address these challenges, we develop a pre-processing pipeline designed to convert raw HTML documents into well-structured JSON representations of privacy policies.
-The pipeline consists of several steps (Figure~\ref{fig:preprocessing_pipeline}), which we describe in the following subsections.
+To address these challenges, our preprocessing pipeline transforms raw HTML documents into structured JSON representations optimised for LLM-based annotation.
+The pipeline, illustrated in Figure~\ref{fig:preprocessing_pipeline}, consists of several steps \Circled{ {1}} to \Circled{ {5}}, which we describe in the following subsections.